zeu5/dist-rl-testing/README.md

 RL testing for distributed systems.
 This repository contains an implementation of a new RL based exploration algorithm and benchmarks (etcd and RSL) to evaluate the new exploration algorithm.

+- etcd: the popular key value store
+- RSL: the algorithm used inside Azure storage

 ## Directory structure

 - `benchmarks` - contains the code to instantiate and run the different algorithms based on the command line parameters provided.